CJepps/Musical-Matcher/README.md

 ### Game page
 - Game information section displays the time remaining in the game, number of moves made, and a star rating based on number of moves made.
 - 4x4 grid of 16 cards that are on a dark background so they are easily visable by the user.
 - Cards present a musical notation image when clicked.
-If a correct pair is clicked then both cards flash green and do not flip back over.
-If an incorrect pair is matched then the cards flash red and turn back over.
+If a correct pair is clicked then both cards  do not flip back over and a sound is played to notify user of a correct pair.
+If an incorrect pair is matched then the cards turn back over and a different sound is played to notify the user of an incorrect match .
-- Cards emit sound when clicked, corresponding to the type of image displayed on the card.
+- Cards emit a flip sound when clicked.
-- Audio toggle swtch allows users to disable sound.
+- If the game is completed succesfully, a corresponding victory sound will play and the won game modal will appear.
-- Restart button which allows users to start game from the start.
+- If the time limit is reached and the user loses the game, a corresponding gameover sound will play and the Lost game modal will appear.

 ### Game page modals
 - Modal presents once time limit has been reached (lost game) or all cards have been matched (won game)
 ### Won game modal